 Liquidity risk arises from the excess of financial obligations due over available financial assets at any point in time.
 The Company's objective in managing liquidity risk is to maintain sufficient readily available reserves in order to meet its liquidity requirements.
-At January 31, 2019, the Company had a total of \$622,986 in cash, receivables and prepaid expenses and deposits, a working capital deficiency of \$1,165 and no long-term debt.
-The Company has the right to accelerate the exercise of certain share purchase warrants that would bring in up to \$1,746,600 in proceeds to the Company ahead of their July 30, 2019 expiry date.
-While the Company has been successful in obtaining necessary financing through the issuance of common shares and loans from related parties in the past, there is no assurance it will be able to raise funds in this manner in the future and there remain material uncertainties that may cast significant doubt as to the Company's ability to continue as a going concern.
-The Company's trade and other payables are due in the short term.
+At April 30, 2019, the Company had a total of \$384,949 of current assets comprised of cash, receivables, due from related parties and prepaid expenses and deposits, working capital of \$174,516 and no long-term debt.
+In addition, the Company is in communication with the holders of its in-the-money share purchase warrants ahead of their July 30, 2019 expiry date that may bring in up to \$1,746,600 in proceeds to the Company.